 Health Policy and Advocacy Elective

-Catalog description: The four week course will be offered as an elective for third and fourth year medical students during the Minnesota legislative session.
-Since the legislative session will occur remotely in 2021, students will be able to participate in the legislative process, engage with community stakeholders, and interact with MMA staff via remote communications.
+Catalog description: The four week course will be offered as an elective for fourth year medical students during the Minnesota legislative session.
+Students will be able to participate in the legislative process, engage with community stakeholders, and interact with MMA staff via remote communications.
 This course will offer students a hands-on opportunity to learn more about health policy and advocacy, and how the Minnesota Medical Association (MMA) functions as a unified voice of physicians for advancing the practice of medicine, the profession and patient health.

 This course will provide medical students with experience in the following areas: